-Windhoek is home to approximately two hundred thousand people, an extremely small capital by global standards.
+In 2013 the population of Windhoek was approximately 342,000 people, an extremely small capital by global standards.
 This number is growing rapidly at present mostly due to a lack of employment in rural areas.
 Despite the large increase in population over the last few years the city centre is extremely clean, and mostly trouble free.
 Most tourists comment on the cleanliness of the city, and often pronounce it to be a most un-African city (a somewhat back-handed compliment).

 The city centre is characterised by a proliferation of German style buildings, a lasting reminder of Namibia's early colonial history.
 Early buildings such as the Alte Feste (old fort), Christuskirche and Tintenpalast (the parliament buildings) are of particular historical interest.
 In a wonderful display of irony, the Alte Feste Fort, once the bastion of German colonialism, now houses the National Museum which places particular emphasis on the freedom struggle and Namibian independence, right in front of the fort is the iconic Reiterdenkmal (equestrian memorial).
 Other notable buildings in Windhoek include St Mary's Cathedral and the Turnhalle Building.